mdfnam/QnA/Branches of Arabic.md

 ### Order of learning
 - In the traditional way of studying Arabic, the typical order is to start with Nahw (Arabic grammar) and then progress to Sarf (Structure of words) before delving into Balagha (Rhetoric).
-- This sequence is often recommended because a solid understanding of grammar provides a foundation for comprehending the structure and function of words in a sentence, which is beneficial when studying morphology.
+- This sequence is often recommended because a solid understanding of Nahw provides a foundation for comprehending the structure and function of words in a sentence, which is beneficial when studying Sarf.
 - Balagha builds on the foundation of Nahw and Sarf.
 Therefore, studying Balagha is typically recommended after acquiring a solid understanding of Nahw and Sarf, as it involves more advanced linguistic and rhetorical concepts.
 Ultimately, this advanced study enhances one's ability to express ideas in a more sophisticated and eloquent manner.

 ---